Igalia/wpewebkit.org/_posts/2023-01-19-blog-new-svg-engine.md

 After the summer holidays, in **August 2022**, the next major milestone was reached: <a href="https://bugs.webkit.org/show_bug.cgi?id=242833">enabling compositing support for arbitrary SVG elements</a>, bringing **z-index** support, **hardware-accelerated compositing** and **3D transforms** to SVG.
 This time *all lessons* learned from the previous LBSE prototypes were taken into account, resulting in a *complete* compositing implementation, that works in various scenarios: different `transform-box` / `transform-origin` combinations, inline SVG enclosed by absolute/relative positioned CSS boxes and many more, all way more polished than in the "final" LBSE prototype.

 The aforementioned patch contained a fix for a <a href="https://webkit.org/b/27684">long-standing bug</a> (*"Composited elements appear pixelated when scaled up using transform"*), that made composited elements look blurry when scaling up with a CSS `transform` animation.
-The so-called *"backing scale factor"* of the associated `GraphicLayers` (see <a href="{{ '/blog/03-wpe-graphics-architecture.html' | url }}">here for details</a> about the role of `GraphicLayer` in the compositing system</a>) never changes during the animation.
+The so-called *"backing scale factor"* of the associated `GraphicLayers` (see <a href="/blog/03-wpe-graphics-architecture.html">here for details</a> about the role of `GraphicLayer` in the compositing system</a>) never changes during the animation.
 Therefore, the rendered image was scaled up instead of re-rendering the content at the right scale.
 LBSE now enforces updates of that scale factor, to avoid blurry SVGs.
 The fix is *not* activated yet for HTML as that requires more thought - see the previously-linked bug report for details.

 With all the new features in place and covered by tests, it was time to finish the remaining SVG renderers: <a href="https://commits.webkit.org/250913@main">RenderSVGEllipse</a>, <a href="https://commits.webkit.org/251688@main">RenderSVGPath</a> and <a href="https://commits.webkit.org/252500@main">RenderSVGViewportContainer</a> (for inner \<svg\> elements), <a href="https://commits.webkit.org/253510@main">RenderSVGHiddenContainer</a>, <a href="https://commits.webkit.org/253793@main">RenderSVGImage</a>, and <a href="https://commits.webkit.org/253816@main">RenderSVGForeignObject</a>.
 A proper \<foreignObject\> implementation was lacking in WebKit for 15+ years, due to the fundamental problem that the layer tree was not aware of the SVG subtree.
 The LBSE variant of `RenderSVGForeignObject` looks trivial, yet offers a fully compatible **\<foreignObject\> implementation** - for the first time without issues with non-static positioned content as a direct child of \<foreignObject\>, at least a few weeks later after <a href="https://commits.webkit.org/256960@main">it landed</a>.